 Internal decorations Visually inspected.

-Paint and tiles.

-Cellars N/A

-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Paper, paint and tiles.
+Cellars N/A Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the meter and fuse box located within a hall cupboard.
+Electricity is from the mains grid with the meter and fuse box located in the entrance vestibule cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas is from the mains supply with the meter located within a box to the exterior of the property.
+Gas appears to be from the mains supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Cold water is from the mains supply and where seen plumber fittings are of copper and PVC pipework.
-The sanitary arrangements comprise a three piece suite within the shower room consisting of WC, wash hand basin and shower.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Cold water is from the public main and where seen plumber fittings are of copper and PVC pipework.
+The sanitary arrangements comprise a three piece suite within the bathroom consisting of WC, wash hand basin and bath (with overhead shower).
+Heating and het wester Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Gas central heating via radiators.
-The gas boiler also appears to provide hot water on demand and is located externally within a storage cupboard.
+The gas boiler also appears to provide hot water on demand.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.

-Fire, smoke and burglar alarms
+Fire, smoke and burglar alarms Visually inspected.

-Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
+Smoke alarm present.